top of page

 // KINDRED

-With a rare blending of voice, cello, guitars, and percussion, Kindred draw their music from the Irish poets, pubs, and county fairs; from the Scottish Highlands, Atlantic Canada, and the Appalachian crannies of the American southeast.
+With a rare blending of voice, cello, guitars, and percussion, Kindred draws their music from the Irish poets, pubs, and county fairs; from the Scottish Highland, Atlantic Canada, and the Appalachian crannies of the American southeast.
+The band's CD offers a sample of the beauty of their music which is fast gaining popularity and increasing airplay.

 // SETANTA

 Setanta is a trio of musicians who will bring you the pure drop – the finest tunes and songs from the deep well of traditional music of Ireland.
-Setanta has performed at the Niagara Celtic Festival, the Buffalo Irish Festival, and many other local venues.
-This is their first time performing at the South Buffalo Irish Festival.
+Setanta has performed at the Niagara Celtic Festival, the Buffalo Irish Festival, the South Buffalo Irish Festival, the Buffalo Irish Center, and many other local venues.

 Mark Warford was an established performer in the Irish scene in East Tennessee before moving to Buffalo.
 Also a multi-instrumentalist, he is the founder of the weekly Celtic Sessions at Nietzsche’s pub, now in its 20th year.